 Large Installment Loans.
 We also offer large installment loans through our branches in amounts ranging from \$2,500 to \$20,000.
 Our large installment loans are payable in fixed rate, fully amortizing equal monthly installments with terms of 18 to 60 months, and are repayable at any time without penalty.
 We require our large installment loans to be secured by a vehicle, which may be an automobile, motorcycle, boat, or all-terrain vehicle, as well as certain non-essential household goods.
-In 2012, our average originated net loan size and term for large installment loans were \$3,503 and 32 months, respectively.
-The weighted average yield we earned on our portfolio of large installment loans was 30.0% for 2012.
+In 2013, our average originated net loan size and term for large installment loans were \$3,982 and 28 months, respectively.
+The weighted average yield we earned on our portfolio of large installment loans was 27.6% for 2013.

-Potential customers apply for a large installment loan by visiting one of our branches, where they are interviewed by one of our employees who evaluates the customer-s creditworthiness, including a review of a credit bureau report, before extending a loan.
-As with our small installment loans, large installment loans are made to individuals based on the customer-s unencumbered income, length of current employment, duration of residence, and prior credit experience and credit report history.
+A potential customer applies for a large installment loan by visiting one of our branches, where he or she is interviewed by one of our employees who evaluates the customer-s creditworthiness, including a review of a credit bureau report, before extending a loan.
+As with our small installment loans, large installment loans are made based on the customer-s unencumbered income, length of current employment, duration of residence, and prior credit experience and credit report history.
 Loan amounts are established based on underwriting standards designed to allow customers to affordably make their loan payments out of their discretionary income.
 Our branches perform the same immediate verifications that we perform for small installment loans in order to approve large installment loan applications promptly.